1986 - 2012

 "Resurfacing" goes on tour to Veterans hospitals and Veteran recovery conferences.

 "Four Legs to Stand On" goes virtual with performances over Zoom.
-COAAST launches “What’s Behind the Mask” series followed by three virtual episodes.
+COAAST launches “What’s Behind the Mask,” a series about people in recovery struggling to survive a global pandemic, followed by three virtual episodes.

-2nd Act's first films are licensed by the Alcohol, Drug Addiction and Mental Health Services (ADAMHS) Board of Cuyahoga County as part of our organization's harm reduction campaign.
+2nd Act's first films are licensed by the Alcohol, Drug Addiction and Mental Health Services (ADAMHS) Board of Cuyahoga County as part of our organization's harm reduction campaign, and a contract to create new films is signed.

-The merger combined two rosters of partners, two small staffs and two growing slates of programs under one administration, streamlining operating costs while serving an even greater number of people and addressing an ever greater need.
-The creation of 2nd Act united streams of expertise and artistry at the intersection of public health and art, in the kind of connection that produces a creative evolution.
+The merger combined two rosters of partners, two small staffs and two growing slates of programs under one administration.
+This streamlined operating costs while serving an even greater number of people and addressing an ever greater need.
+The creation of 2nd Act united expertise and artistry at the intersection of public health and theatre.
+This is the kind of connection that produces a creative evolution.
 These times require no less, and we can’t wait to begin.